Kitchen incubator: History

 Investments and interest in the food sector have contributed to a growth in food entrepreneurship across the United States.
 In support of such innovation, the 2002 Farm Bill allocated $27.7 million in competitive grants to support the development of value-added food production and to create Agriculture Innovation Centers “to foster the ability of agricultural producers to reap the benefits of producing and marketing value-added products”.
 These early investments may have ignited a new sector of community-driven food businesses, with a supporting infrastructure of technical assistance partners.
 As a result, between August 2013 and March 2016 the number of kitchen incubators (providing technical assistance to food entrepreneurs) in America increased by more than 50% to over 200 facilities.

+By 2022, kitchen-incubator and shared-kitchen facilities had grown to over 200 across the United States, reflecting roughly a 50 % increase since the early 2010s.
+These facilities have disproportionately served women (61 %) and operators from racially diverse backgrounds, according to a 2021 USDA/AMS survey of shared kitchens.
+During the COVID-19 pandemic, many shared kitchens reported increased activity from food entrepreneurs shifting into packaged goods and delivery-oriented models, illuminating the role of these incubators in lowering barriers to entry in the food production sector.

 Business model

 By mitigating start-up costs and providing a nurturing environment, business incubators help firms grow and stay in their communities.
-The culinary incubator has taken a time-tested successful concept and swapped out office space for kitchens.
-There are three kinds of business models practiced in a shared kitchen environment.
+Culinary incubators adapt the traditional business incubator model by replacing office space with fully equipped commercial kitchens.There are three kinds of business models practiced in a shared kitchen environment.
 Shared-use kitchens, incubator kitchens and food accelerators.

 All three business models rely on the fact that FDA and state regulation prohibit the sale of food that is not produced in a licensed facility.
 Culinary start-ups are unlikely to receive venture capital or bank financing, as profit margins are too slim and volatile for such a highly competitive market.
 Food products must be tested and tweaked over time before they are economically viable.
 Even once proven viable, the entrepreneur must navigate a complex network of regulation, packaging and distribution before running a profitable enterprise.
 This entrepreneur often lacks a business background and an understanding of what is involved in the start-up process.
 Start-up costs in the food space are high and can range, as of 2013, from $15,000 to $100,000.